reuel97/reuel97/README.md

 ## Projects

-- **[Deloitte-Australia](https://github.com/reuel97/Deloitte-Australia)**: I participated in Deloitte's job simulation on the Forage platform, and it was incredibly useful to understand what it might be like to be part of the team at Deloitte.
+- **[Deloitte Australia Data Analytics](https://github.com/reuel97/Deloitte-Australia)**: I participated in Deloitte's job simulation on the Forage platform, and it was incredibly useful to understand what it might be like to be part of the team at Deloitte.
 I was able to analyse data and create a dashboard.
 I practised using Tableau and Excel and built my data analysis skills.

 - **[Quantium-Data-Analytics](https://github.com/reuel97/Quantium-Data-Analytics)**: I participated in Quantium's job simulation on the Forage platform.
 I worked on a project to conduct analyses on a client's transaction dataset and identify customer purchasing behaviours to generate insights and provide commercial recommendations.
 I used Python and built my Data Visualisation skills.